Marj District

-Marj (المرج, al-Marj, "The Meadows"), pronounced El Merj in Benghazi and Egyptian Arabic, is a district (shabiyah) of northeastern Libya on the Mediterranean Sea coast.
+Marj (المرج, al-Marj, "The Meadows"), pronounced El Merj in Benghazi Arabic, is a district (shabiyah) of northeastern Libya on the Mediterranean Sea coast.
 Its administrative seat is the city of Marj, which is generally believed to be the site of the ancient and medieval city of Barca.
 Marj is situated on the Cyrenaica Plateau at the western edge of the Jebel Akhdar.
 In the 2007 administrative reorganization, part of the territory formerly in Al Hizam al Akhdar District was transferred to Marj.
 In the north, Marj has a shoreline on the Mediterranean Sea.
 On land, it borders Jabal al Akhdar in the east, Al Wahat in south and Benghazi in the west.

 Per the census of 2012, the total population in the region was 157,747 with 150,353 Libyans.
 The average size of the household in the country was 6.9, while the average household size of non-Libyans being 3.7.
 There were totally 22,713 households in the district, with 20,907 Libyan ones.
 The population density of the district was 1.86 persons per km^{2}.
 Per 2006 census, there were totally 13,313 economically active people in the district.